Some Of The Most Commonly Asked Colorado Estate Planning Questions And Their Answers

 - A trust (in some, but not all, cases)

-Without an estate plan, Colorado’s intestate succession laws will determine how your property will be distributed and court proceedings will determine who will be named guardian of any minor children.
+Without an estate plan, Colorado’s intestate succession laws will dictate the assessment, management and distribution of your possessions and accounts.
 Who takes care of your children who are under age 18 will be determined by the Colorado courts.
 Other court processes, like guardianships or conservatorships, may occur during your lifetime to empower people to handle your affairs if you were unable to manage things for yourself.
 Probate processes vary by state.
-The Colorado costs time and money.
-Any time an impersonal bureaucratic body makes life-altering decisions regarding a family or a person’s estate it can create serious disruptions and lead to strained or severed relationships.
+Colorado costs time and money.
+Any time an impersonal bureaucratic body makes life-altering decisions regarding a family or a person’s estate, it can create serious disruptions and lead to strained or severed relationships.

-What is a general durable (financial) power of attorney and medical durable power of attorney for health care decisions?
+What is a general durable (financial) power of attorney and medical durable power of attorney (or health care proxy)?

-A general durable power of attorney allows you to name an agent to make financial decisions on your behalf, if you are unable to do so.
-Similarly, a medical durable power of attorney for health care allows you to name an agent to make health care decisions on your behalf, if you are unable to do so.
+A general durable power of attorney (POA) is a document that designates a person to make financial decisions on your behalf, if you are unable to do so.
+This person can be a spouse, adult child, friend or unrelated person.
+A medical durable power of attorney, also called a health care proxy, is the person you designate to make health care decisions on your behalf, again if you are unable to do so.

-It’s most important that you partner with an attorney that you trust and connect well with.
-Contact us today for a free initial consultation and we’ll review everything, including estimated costs, together.
+It’s most important that you partner with an attorney whom you trust and connect well with.
+Contact us today and we’ll review everything, including estimated costs, together.
+Call 303-848-8352 or send us an inquiry email.